nimaid/mri2stl/README.md

 `dicom2stl test_scan.zip`

-This will take quite a few hours to complete (I have yet to `time` it).
+This will take quite a few hours to complete (anywhere from 8 hours to a couple days depending).
 I recommend you configure your Docker daemon to use most if not all of your CPU's cores.

 If you want to use your own file, use the `Upload` button left of the `New` button.
 After selecting the file, it will prompt you again in the file browser, click the blue `Upload` button.